Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Conservative Dynamics

 \subsection{Some Properties of the perturbed orbit}

 We now discuss a few interesting properties of the new perturbed orbit given by Eqs.~\eqref{perturbed} and \eqref{drq}.
 First note that, unlike the Kepler problem, the perturbed orbit is not closed but undergoes in-plane perihelion precession (except for $k=1$).
 In fact, we expect this in the absence of Laplace-Runge-Lenz vector due to deviation from Newtonian $1/r$ potential.
 To quantify the precession rate, let us compute after how much angular rotation $(2\pi+\epsilon\, \Delta \phi)$ a point $r(\phi)$ on the orbit comes back to its initial position.
-Up to quadratic order in $e$, one gets the following expression for the perihelion precession rate
+One obtains the following expression for the perihelion precession rate

 which we have also checked directly from Eq.~\eqref{orbiteq} via Poincar\'e–Lindstedt method~\cite{Verhulst}.
 This motivates us to rewrite the orbit in the following suggestive manner so that the precession rate become very apparent: